vlad17/timedime/README.md

 >  -0.9% other changes
 ```

-Here's an excerpt from my calendar.
+Here's an excerpt from my calendar, which actually contains this data.
 You can see me trying to sleep in on Saturday:

 ![calendar](cal.png)

+_Doesn't tracking at this granularity make you insane?_ I suppose it depends on the person.
+I don't keep accurate records when I'm on `[vacation]`.

 # TODO